 ACTIVITY: Influential Observations

-Load the Regression Influence Applet located at www.pearsonhighered.com/sullivanstats
+Load the Regression Influence Applet located at pearsonhighered.com/mathstatsresources.
+Click “S” for Sullivan and then choose the text.
+Click “Student Resources” followed by “Applets for the Student Activity Workbook”.

 1.

 (a) Click “Add point.”
 Add a point at (9, 13) by typing 9, 13 in the dialogue box.
 Click OK.
 Using your mouse, click and draw a box around the point (9, 13).
 You should see the point change to an x.